elastos/Elastos/Carrier/README.md

 $ docker build .
 ```

-After the Docker image build finish, the tag the new image:
+After the Docker image build finish, then tag the new image:

 ```shell
 $ docker tag THE-NEW-GENERATED-IMAGE-ID elastos-dev